-- I am interested in monumental questions of human existence.
+- Equally a contemporary artist and an ethnographer, I am interested in what I think of as monumental questions of human existence.
 I search out fraught and charged places and spaces, and in those spaces, I meditate on the affect and desire of the day-to-day.

-I work with post-minimalist, surrealist aesthetics and movements, and performance is, for me, fundamentally a visual form.
-Surrounded in philosophy and theory, and resonating with my way of being in the world, my body of work and practice spans performance, moving and still image, installation and objects, and text.
+I am particularly interested in what I think of as post-minimalist, process-driven, surrealist aesthetics and movements, and performance is, for me, fundamentally a visual form.
+Surrounded in philosophy and theory, and resonating with my way of being in the world, my work at present spans moving image, still image, and conceptual sculpture.
+Text and theory spins through all my practices.

-I consider performance a material in my art, how I might use glass or metal.
-While I use performatives, place, and space to press questions about contemporary living, the possibilities of what I might make are open.
+I consider performance a material in my work, how I might use glass or metal.
+I use performatives, places, and spaces to press questions about contemporary living and the possibilities of what I might make are open.

-Like the work I do on the streets and sidewalks of cities, I am intense in my searching out of the electricity of life itself; for everything I reveal in my motivations and theories, I withhold much more.
+I am intense in my searching out of the electricity of life; for everything I reveal in my motivations and theories, I withhold much more.